Interpolating Population Distributions using Public-use Data: An Application to Income Segregation using American

-Finally, the variance of $\pi$, denoted by $\sigma^2$, can be computed as a function of the mean and variance of $f_k$.
-Let $\sigma_k^2$ denote the variance associated with $f_k$.
-The conditional variance formula yields

-Not every functional for which there are published estimates has a nice form like those above -- e.g. the Gini coefficient for $\pi$ cannot be written in terms of a relatively simple function of the Gini coefficients of the $f_k$s.
+By treating the PRLN density as latent, we are able to solve all three limitations of PRLN.
+We easily take into account the standard errors and propagate that uncertainty into our estimates of the latent population and any distributional features of interest.
+Additionally, we are able to take into account a much wider variety of available estimates of features of the income distribution.

-\subsection{Estimation and Interpolation}
+\subsection{Estimation and interpolation}

 To construct estimates of any feature of the distribution of interest, including interpolating between the end points of the bins, we will use the Bayesian posterior predictive distribution for the latent population in the area of interest.
 This allows us to construct a posterior distribution for any distributional feature of interest, so long as it can be easily computed for a finite population and we can easily simulate from $\pi$ conditional on its parameters.
 Additionally, it allows us to partially take into account the fact that the latent population is finite.
 We can even relax the finite population requirement so long as the distributional feature can be easily computed as a function of the model parameters.

 We first must sample from the posterior of $\bm{\theta}$ to be able to sample from the posterior predictive distribution.
 We do this using the No-U-Turn Sampler \citep[NUTS;][]{hoffman2014nuts}, a variant of Hamiltonian Monte Carlo \citep[HMC;][]{neal2011hmc}.
 One reason for this choice is that conditional conjugacy in a Gibbs sampler is hopeless due to the form of the $Q_u$s.